lilajoha29/to-do-frond/README.md

 The tools that were used to create this project are:

+### Frontend
+ - [React.Js] : Used for the content of the page that the user will observe.

+ - Framework
+  Tailwind

+### Backend
 - [Mongo Atlas] - Used to store the information of the database.
- - [React.Js] - Used for the content of the page that the user will observe.

- ### Framework
+- Express

- - Tailwind
+- Node

 ## Note
 This app is aimed to be for testing only and is NOT meant to be deployed to production.
 It lacks request validation, security checks, error handlers and a lot more.